poc-examples/openshift-tekton/README.md

 ```
 ### Create Registry Secret

 This YAML is for creating a `Secret` in Kubernetes, specifically for Docker authentication.
 It can be used by a task in order to auth into the your registry in order to push images.
+Use non base64encoded secrets when applying these or they will be base64encoded twice preventing git-clone and other credentials from working properly.

 ```
 apiVersion: v1